MSBivens/bootcamp_flask/README.md

-# Bootcamp - FLASK Course
+# Bootcamp - Flask Course
 This is a collection of code for the Coding Dojo Bootcamp, Flask course assignments.
 This course was the third of the Python stack.